Kashrut: Pickles

 Kosher can occur as a synonym for Jewish tradition; for example, a kosher dill pickle is simply a pickle made in the traditional manner of Jewish New York City pickle-makers, using a generous addition of garlic to the brine, and is not necessarily compliant with the traditional Jewish food laws.

 Strictness degrees

 Mehadrin

 Mehadrin is a term most commonly used with the meaning of enhanced or stricter kashrut rules.
 Its etymology is still debated, but its initial halachic use related specifically to lighting candles on Hanukkah.
-Later it became widely used in regard to dietary laws, and ended up loosely covering almost every aspect of Jewish observance (see mehadrin bus lines).
+Later it became widely used in regard to dietary laws, especially in Israel, and ended up loosely covering almost every aspect of Jewish observance.

 Badatz

 Badatz is the Hebrew acronym of Beth Din Tsedek and is used as a name for organisations which supervise the production of kosher foods.
 They typically only certify mehadrin-level products, but are not the only agencies specialised in applying enhanced mehadrin rules, since there are non-badatz agencies also doing so.